ladsmit2756-art/Single_Language_Projects/README.md

 <div align="center">

-## ⭐ If you like this project, don't forget to Star the repository!
+## ⭐ If you like this repository, consider giving it a Star!

 <img width="740" height="493" alt="image" src="https://github.com/user-attachments/assets/94223b65-5906-4349-92fc-e9149955c61c" />

 </div>